ishtyaq/mendix-agentic-ai-mvp/README.md

 how to adopt agentic AI in an MVP using Mendix GenAI and Agents.

 ## What’s included
+- Application package as .mpk file is in /project folder
 - Predictive agent for ticket prioritization and next-action suggestions
 - Chat agent for querying ticket data using natural language
-- Structured prompts with JSON outputs
+- Structured prompts with JSON outputs are in /agent folder
 - Microflow-based function tools
 - Support Starter App as the base